econia-labs/econia/src/move/econia/doc/market.md

 If the order crosses the spread, base and quote assets are withdrawn from the user's market account and passed through the matching engine, deposited back to the user's market account, and remaining order size to fill is updated.
+If the order price still crosses the spread after matching halts, size is updated to 0, otherwise it is decremented by the amount just matched.
 If restriction is immediate-or-cancel or if no size left to fill after optional matching as a taker, returns without placing a maker order.

 The user's next order access key is checked, and a corresponding order is inserted to the order book.
-If the order's price time priority is too low to fit on the book, the order aborts.
+If the order's price-time priority is too low to fit on the book, the order aborts.
 Else a market order ID is constructed from the AVL queue access key just generated upon insertion, and the order book counter is